christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 For every positive position, the network predicts a **regression** on the bounding box precise position and dimension.

-In the second version of Yolo, the predictions are relative to the grid position and anchor size (instead of the full image) as in the Faster-RCNN models:
+In the second version of Yolo, the predictions are relative to the grid position and anchor size (instead of the full image) as in the Faster-RCNN models for better performance:

 $$ b_x = \sigma(t_x) + c_x $$

 $$ b_y = \sigma(t_y) + c_y $$

 $$ b_w = p_w \ e^{t_w} $$

 $$ b_h = p_h \ e^{t_h} $$

 where $$ (c_x, c_y) $$ is the grid cell coordinate and $$ (p_w, p_h) $$ the anchor dimension.

 ![]({{ site.url }}/img/yolo-regression.png)

+Please note that the previous figure is exagerated to display better.

 # Confidence